j-szulc/coconut_shell/README.md

 ```

 ## Installation
-Work in progress - I'm going to upload the package to PyPI soon.
-Since the source is valid even in Python,
+Even though this library is meant to be used in the Coconut language, I will maintain this repository as a valid Python 3 code so that it can also be used this way directly in Python.

-for now you can use it even without Coconut.
+I will upload the library to the PyPI soon.